ory/meta/templates/repository/common/CONTRIBUTING.md

 Also, [follow us on Twitter](https://twitter.com/orycorp).

-## Contribute example or community projects
+## Contribute examples or community projects

 One of the most impactful ways to contribute is by adding code examples or other Ory-related code.
 You can find an overview of community code in the